hu8813/push_swap/README.md

 # Update

-Do not forget to check for leaks if a number is bigger/smaller than max/min long int or long long int!
+Do not forget to check for error handling & leaks if a number is bigger/smaller than max/min long int or long long int (overflow) !

 ## Sorting results and points